My body feels tight, and my muscles are sore from sitting hunched over my computer as I write.

 The idea is to start slowly and build upon areas where you are already experiencing success.
 Instead of finding a new window on your calendar to add a new habit in, add it to something you already do.

-(For example, I decided every time I sat down or stood up from my computer or notebook, I would take a few minutes to stretch.)
+For example, I decided every time I sat down or stood up from my computer or notebook, I would take a few minutes to stretch.

-Step 8.
-Brainstorm More Ideas
+8. Brainstorm More Ideas

-Brainstorm new ways you can integrate your new intention into your life.
+After setting intentions, brainstorm new ways you can integrate your new intention into your life.
 As you do, imagine your symbol.
 This will help bypass any inner resistance you might have to the new behavior.

-(Brainstorming helped me to come up with many other creative ways to work small sessions of exercise into my day.
+Brainstorming helped me to come up with many other creative ways to work small sessions of exercise into my day.
 I realized hiking could be a great time for coming up with new ideas for my writing.

 By continually building on the success I had already experienced with my writing, I allowed my two positive habits to support each other, rather than being in opposition to my unconscious mind.
-As a result, I retrained my mind to see exercise as improving my writing practice, rather being in a separate compartment of my life.)
+As a result, I retrained my mind to see exercise as improving my writing practice, rather than being in a separate compartment of my life.

-Step 9.
-Connect With Your Symbol and Intention Often
+9. Connect With Your Symbol and Intention Often

 Imagine your symbol and repeat your affirmation/intention to yourself when you first wake up and right before you fall asleep.
 Research shows focusing on our intentions before sleeping can increase our ability to achieve our desired outcomes.

-Step 10.
-Check In and Celebrate Successes
+10. Check In and Celebrate Successes

 This can help you keep your momentum going and help you find new ways to fine-tune the way you are integrating your intention into your life.